 Do you have any available apartments?

 Depending on your discharge plan, you might not be able to wait for weeks or months for an apartment to become available.
-Asking upfront if there are any available apartments can help you to know if you should pursue the community further.
+Asking upfront if there are any available apartments can quickly determine whether you should pursue the community further.

 Do you have the capacity to handle an upcoming quick discharge?

 Most assisted living and memory care communities can handle a quick discharge, but it’s important to ask.
-If you choose that community, you’ll know their team members are ready to spring into action with assessments and other tasks to prepare the way for your loved one.
+If you choose a community that answers “yes,” you’ll know their team members are ready to spring into action with assessments and other tasks to prepare the way for your loved one.

 What are your monthly fees?

 Be sure that the community you’re looking at fits your loved one’s budget.
-If you aren’t sure how much your loved one can afford to pay monthly, speak with their financial advisor to ensure you have the right information.
+If you aren’t sure how much your loved one can afford to pay monthly, engage in this frank but necessary conversation with them directly.
+If they are not capable of having this conversation for various medical reasons, speak with their bank or financial advisor to ensure you have the right information.

 Can I schedule a tour in the next few days?